StarRocks/starrocks/docs/integrations/IDE_integrations/DBeaver.md

    - **Server Host**: the FE host IP address of your StarRocks cluster.
    - **Port**: the FE query port of your StarRocks cluster, for example, `9030`.
    - **Database**: the target database in your StarRocks cluster.
-Both internal and external databases are supported.
+Both internal and external databases are supported, but the functionality for external databases may be incomplete.
    - **Username**: the username that is used to log in to your StarRocks cluster, for example, `admin`.
    - **Password**: the password that is used to log in to your StarRocks cluster.